arvidn/libtorrent/branches/RC_0_16/docs/dht_store.rst

 Immutable items are stored under their SHA-1 hash, and since they cannot be modified, there is no need to authenticate the origin of them.
 This makes immutable items simple.

+A node making a lookup SHOULD verify the data it receives from the network, to verify that its hash matches the target that was looked up.

 put message
 ...........